yuanwentian/yuanwentian.github.io/index.md

 ## About me
 > The important thing is not to stop questioning.
 Curiosity has its own reason for existing.                       ---Albert Einstein

-Welcome to my personal website, my name is Yuanwen Tian and I am a Master student in ECE at CMU.
-I am inspired to become a software engineer who wants to learn, to dream and to achieve.

 From June to August in 2020, I was a Software Engineering Intern at Apple.
 I will graduate Carnegie Mellon University in 2020 Decemeber.
 For now, I am actively seeking fulltime job.